-Textbook: Chemistry: The Central Science with MasteringChemistry Technology Kit, 12th edition by Brown, LeMay, Bursten, Murphy and Woodward, available at the University Bookstore.
-You may purchase the hardcover edition, a less expensive unbound edition, or an electronic-only textbook (available with a MasteringChemistry account).
+Textbook: Chemistry: The Molecular Science, 5th edition, by Moore and Stanitski.
+The University Bookstore offers a custom package at a reduced price that includes the e-text and online homework system (OWLv2).
+You may purchase the hardcover edition, a less expensive unbound edition, or an electronic-only textbook (available with an OWLv2 account).

-Mastering Chemistry Account: Required to access on-line homework assignments.
-MasteringChemistry accounts are bundled with new textbooks.
-If you took Chemistry 103 in the last two years, your MasteringChemistry code should still allow you access this semester.
-If you purchased a used textbook or received a textbook from another student, you must purchase your own access code to the MasteringChemistry system online at http://www.masteringchemistry.com.
-Instructions on how to register and join the course are given on the course homepage on Learn@UW.
-The course ID is "MCZELEWSKI42543".
+OWLv2 Homework Account: Required to access online homework assignments.
+If you took Chemistry 103 in spring or summer 2015, you do not need to purchase a new OWLv2 account.
+If you purchased a used textbook or received a textbook from another student, you must purchase your own access code to the OWLv2 system.
+Instructions on how to register and join the course are given on the Chemistry 104 Learn@UW homepage.

-i>clicker: Available at local bookstores.
-Bring your i>clicker to every lecture.
-Your i>clicker must be registered in every class in which you use it.
-To register your i>clicker for Chemistry 104 Lecture 1, go to our homepage on Learn@UW and click on "Register your i>clicker".
+clicker: Available at local bookstores.
+Bring your clicker (i>Clicker, i>Clicker+ or i>Clicker2) to every lecture.
+(Our system does not support the i>Clicker Go app.)
+You must register your clicker for every class in which you use it.
+To register your clicker for Chemistry 104, go to our homepage on Learn@UW and click on "Register your i>clicker".

-Lab Manual: Chemistry 104 Laboratory Manual, Fall 2013, Department of Chemistry, UW-Madison, available in the chemistry building lobby from Alpha Chi Sigma (\$20, cash only).
+Lab Manual: Chemistry 104 Laboratory Manual, Fall 2015, Department of Chemistry, UW-Madison, sold by Alpha Chi Sigma (\$20, cash only) in the chemistry building lobby during the first two weeks of classes.